5hivani0/azure-database-migration809/README.md

     - After running the simulation, i verified the data corruption was present in the Production table.
     - I ran the data corruption simulation at 10:59:24 AM on the 21/12/2023.

-2. Restore Database from Azure SQL Database Backup
+3. Restore Database from Azure SQL Database Backup
     - In the Azure protal, i used restore on the SQL Database Backup to create a restored version of the data base from the point in time of 09:00:00 AM on the 21/12/2023, roughly 2 hours before the corruption was made.
 This version was saved by the name of production-database-restored.
     - Through the connection on Azure Data Studio, i verified this restored database deployment had been successful.
     - Through the Azure portal, i then deleted the previous database (my-databse) with the corruption, to make the restored database that contains all the critical information the new production database.

 ## Milestone 6: Geo Replication and Failover ##
 1. Set up Geo-replcation for Azure SQL Database
-    - w
+    - Set up geo-replication for my production Azure SqL Database by creating a synchronised replica of my priimary databse, with the server name replication-server and location set to (US) East US, with SQL authentication.
 2. Test Failover and Failback
-    - w
+    - Carried out a planned failover to the secondary region to evaluate the availability and data consitency of the failover database.
+    - Verifed the failover had been successful and the database had been transfered over with no issues.
+    - Performed a tailback to the primary region to demonstrate the cyclical nature of my failover strategy.

 ## Milestone 7: Microsoft Entra Directory Integration ##
 1. Configure Microsoft Entra ID for Azure